Moringar/chaos_citadel/README.md

 ##### database
+Create a database named "chaos_citadel" and install it's content with the file at the root of the repository.
+`chaos_citadel.sql`

-Install the database present at the root of the repo and add a .env file, at the root of the project,  containing the following informations:
+Then, add a .env file, at the root of the project,  containing the following informations:
 `DBHOST="host_address"`
 </br>
 `DBUSER="username"`